Q100125: How to fully uninstall Modo and its associated directories

 • /usr/share/Luxology

-PLEASE NOTE: AppData, Library and .luxology are hidden by default.
+NOTE: AppData, Library and .luxology are hidden by default.

 We're sorry to hear that